-Alcoholism is also known as alcohol dependence.
-It occurs when you drink so much over time that your body becomes dependent on or addicted to alcohol.
-When this happens, alcohol use becomes the most important thing in your life.
+It occurs when you drink so much that your body eventually becomes dependent on or addicted to alcohol.
+When this happens, alcohol becomes the most important thing in your life.

-Although the exact cause of alcoholism is unknown, there are certain factors that may place you at higher risk for developing this disease.
+Although the exact cause of alcohol use disorder is unknown, there are certain factors that may increase your risk for developing this disease.

-You may also be at a greater risk for alcoholism if you:
+You may also be at a greater risk for alcohol use disorder if you:

-Sometimes it can be hard to draw the line between safe alcohol use and alcohol abuse or dependence.
-The Mayo Clinic suggests that if you answer yes to any of the following questions, you may have a problem with alcohol:
+Sometimes it can be hard to draw the line between safe alcohol use and the misuse of alcohol.
+The Mayo Clinic suggests that you may misuse alcohol if you answer "yes" to some of the following questions:

-Both the National Council on Alcoholism and Drug Dependence and the Partnership at Drugfree.org both offer more complex tests that can help you assess whether you have an alcohol problem: http://www.ncadd.org/index.php/learn-about-alcohol/alcohol-abuse-self-test and http://www.alcoholscreening.org/
+The National Council on Alcoholism and Drug Dependence and AlcoholScreening.org offer more comprehensive self-tests.
+These tests can help you assess whether you misuse alcohol.

 Your doctor may ask if you:

-Typically, the diagnosis of alcoholism does not require any other type of diagnostic tests.
-However, your doctor may order blood work to check your liver function if you have signs or symptoms of liver disease.
-Alcohol abuse can cause serious and lasting damage to your liver as it attempts to filter the alcohol from your bloodstream.
+Typically, a diagnosis of alcohol use disorder doesn’t require any other type of diagnostic test.
+There’s a chance your doctor may order blood work to check your liver function if you show signs or symptoms of liver disease.

-There are a couple of different medications that may help with alcohol addiction.
+There are a couple of different medications that may help with alcohol use disorder:

-If your addiction to alcohol is severe, you may need to seek treatment at an inpatient facility.
+You may need to seek treatment at an inpatient facility if your addiction to alcohol is severe.
 These facilities will provide you with 24-hour care as you withdraw from alcohol and recover from your addiction.
-Once you are well enough to leave, you will need to continue to receive treatment on an outpatient basis.
+Once you’re well enough to leave, you’ll need to continue to receive treatment on an outpatient basis.

-Recovery from alcoholism is difficult.
-Your prognosis will depend on your ability to abstain from alcohol use.
-Many people who seek treatment for alcoholism will be able to overcome addiction.
+Recovering from alcohol use disorder is difficult.
+Your outlook will depend on your ability to stop drinking.
+Many people who seek treatment are able to overcome the addiction.
 A strong support system is helpful for making a complete recovery.

-Your prognosis will also depend on the health complications that have developed as a result of your drinking.
-Alcoholism can severely damage your liver.
+Your outlook will also depend on the health complications that have developed as a result of your drinking.
+Alcohol use disorder can severely damage your liver.
 It can also lead to other health complications, including:

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.